 High exposure to Acrylamide has been linked to nerve damage and reproductive toxicity in humans and has been shown to cause several types of cancer in rodents.
-To avoid exposure to acrylamide powder, acrylamide solutions are also available.
+To avoid exposure to Acrylamide powder, our Acrylamide Solution (below) is a good option.

 We also offer: